Mimichic/VSD-RISC-V-FPGA-IP-Development-/README.md

 ---

-## Objective
+## Overview

-# Task 1

-Write a C program, compile it using standard GCC, then cross-compile it for the RISC-V architecture using `riscv64-linux-musl-gcc`.
-Disassemble the object file using `objdump` and observe the generated RISC-V assembly instructions.
-Compare instruction counts under normal and `-Ofast` optimization.
+This repository documents the hands-on tasks completed as part of the VSD FPGA IP Design Internship.
+Each task involves writing C programs, cross-compiling them for the RISC-V architecture, disassembling the binaries using `objdump`, simulating execution using the Spike RISC-V ISA simulator, and analysing the effect of compiler optimisation flags on instruction count and code structure.

 ---